yao-creative/yiyaotan-site/content/blog/ee/aisociety.md

 ## Is it the last moment in time to get rich (YC Startup School)?

 This often assumes that there are no more problems/ niches to solve.
 However, maybe one day Musk will build an intergalatic tourism agency and it'll only be for the ultra-wealthy.
 Then there'll be profits to be made for making it affordable for at least just the wealthy if it becomes advertised as the quintessential human experience.
-If we've not reached that yet and not solved that problem, there's still a whole space and much work to do before the economic stops my friend.
+If we've not reached that yet and not solved that problem, there's still a whole space and much work to do before the economics stops.

 Aside from that perhaps we're worried that one company will solve all problems with AGI and then no jobs will be left as the market works on comparative advantage.